Please RE-FRESH your computer for current updates to information!

 4. Social Security Number (SSN) or Individual Tax Identification Number (ITIN) Card (attach copy),

-5. Reading Proficiency- met through: Multiple Measures approval from a counselor, passing appropriate assessment test or Reading 043 (or higher) course at Rio Hondo College, or have a 2 year or 4 year degree from a regionally accredited institution.
+5. Reading Proficiency- met through: Multiple Measures approval from a counselor, passing appropriate course at Rio Hondo College with a grade of “C” or better, or have a 2 year or 4 year degree from a regionally accredited institution.
 Click here for catalog information,

-6. Math Proficiency- met through: Multiple Measures approval from a counselor, passing appropriate assessment test or course at Rio Hondo College (Math 70), or have a 2 year or 4 year degree from a regionally accredited institution.
+6. Math Proficiency- met through: Multiple Measures approval from a counselor, passing appropriate course at Rio Hondo College (Math 70) with a grade of “C” or better, or have a 2 year or 4 year degree from a regionally accredited institution.
 Click here for catalog information,

 7. High school diploma (copy), or GED equivalency, or (High school transcripts (official) to be sent to Admissions and Records).

 8. Official College/high school Transcripts, including LVN program, (must be sent to Admissions & Records, directly from college/high school to college),

 9. Copy of LVN License from the Ca BVNPT.